kimono-koans/httm/README.md

 `httm` also boasts an array of seductive features, like:

 * Ability to search for deleted files!
 Ooooooooo!
+* Ability to select non-immediate datasets (on a different pool, or remote).
+* Ability to use on rsync-ed non-ZFS local sets (like APFS), not just ZFS.
-* Select from several formatting styles!
+* Select from several formatting styles.
 * Parseable ... or not ...  oh my!

 Use in combination with a fuzzy finder like `sk` or `fzf` for even more fun.